bright/new-www/content/blog/10-point-of-sale-trends-for-2025.md

 ## AI-powered POS: Using AI for analytics and inventory

-With artificial intelligence in point of sale software, restaurants can **track customer preferences, predict demand, and optimize stock levels to reduce waste**.
+With artificial intelligence in [custom pos software development](/our-areas/pos-software-development/), restaurants can **track customer preferences, predict demand, and optimize stock levels to reduce waste**.
 AI-powered analytics allow businesses to make **data-driven decisions about menu offerings, pricing, and loyalty programs** improving overall efficiency and customer experience.
 In inventory management, AI-driven POS systems help **monitor stock in real-time**, quickly informing about the need for ingredients reorder.

 ## Personalized coupon marketing based on POS system data